cunnie/docs/ntp_too_expensive.md

 #### What percentage of our outbound traffic is NTP?
 99.6%

 We want to confirm that NTP is the bulk of our traffic.
-We want to make sure that NTP is the bad buy before we point fingers.
+We want to make sure that NTP is the bad guy before we point fingers.
 Once again, we use `tcpdump` in conjunction with `pcap_len` to determine how many bytes of our outbound traffic is NTP:

 ```
 $ tcpdump -r ~/Downloads/aws-outbound.pcap -w ~/Downloads/aws-outbound-ntp-only.pcap src port 123